 There are hiking trails around the lake and up a nearby mountain.
 You will probably be almost alone here and then you will be in one of the most fascinating areas of the highlands.

-It took us over 5 hours to get to Landmannalaugar including the detour to the lake from the ring road.
+It took us over 5 hours to get to Landmannalaugar in Iceland including the detour to the lake from the ring road.

 There are several bus companies serving the route from Reykjavik to Landmannalaugar.
 The buses run from mid-June to early September.
 The trip costs about 7500 ISK (55 Euro) each way and takes about 4.5 hours.
 You will save time and money if you start from Selfoss or Hella instead of Reykjavík, because these places are on the bus route.

 More information about the bus routes can be found on this website.

 There are many sights and activities in Landmannalaugar in Iceland.
 What you can do in Landmannalaugar we want to tell you now.